madskjeldgaard/exformal-website-source/content/pages/about.md

 draft = false
 +++

-{{< threejs id="3dlogo1" width="800px" height="400px" jsfile="3d-exform.js" >}}
+{{< threejs id="3dlogo1" width="300px" height="400px" jsfile="3d-exform.js" >}}

 Exformal is a platform for sounds, music and text that challenge our notion of the real by directly engaging with it.
-We recognise that the segregation of objects, which we hitherto have mistaken for a world view, is one big joke on ourselves.
-We stare into the bulbous eyes of reality and tell it like it is: _Show’s over, buddy…_

 In short, Exformal is like the venerable Dr. Faustroll who shrinks to the size of a mite to examine a drop of water up close: